mansredfire/PowerShell-Arc-Reactor/README.md

 #### Step 6: Monitor Installation

 - Watch colored output for progress
-- Installation takes 40-70 minutes
+- First-time installation takes 40-70 minutes
+- Already-installed tools are automatically detected and skipped
 - **Do NOT close PowerShell** during installation
 - Script shows summary at the end